Jbleezy/BO1-Reimagined/README.md

 * Added in classic maps
 * Deal infinite damage on impact

+#### Springfield
+* Added in Verruckt on the wall in replace of the Kar98k wallbuy on the Quick Revive side

 #### AK47
 * Upgraded name: The Red Mist
 * Upgraded version has flamethrower attachment